 Upon reaching a retirement date a Credentialed Professional Staff member may:

-- Apply for appointment to the Honorary Staff.
+- Apply for appointment to the Honorary or Supportive staff.

 To request a new position or if you have identified a potential candidate for an existing approved position, complete the Position Request/Candidate Review Impact Summary Form and submit to Medical Affairs.
 Part A is to be completed for position requests and Part B for a candidate review.